Zaandar/NeighborhoodMap/README.md

 The UCF Neighborhood Map is a map of the *University of Central Florida.*
 It displays markers on points of interest in the University

+## To Start Application
+Double-click on the index.hmtl file in this directory.

 ###User Controls
 * Points of Interest (PoI) list: Displays a textual list of points of interest
 * Map and markers: Display location of the points of interest listed in the PoI list